quentinburgniard/starter-packs/html/README.md

-# Starter Packs
+# HTML Starter Pack
-Minimal setups to start a project in minutes
+Minimal setup to start a project in minutes
 ## Checklist
 All setups should meet this criteria
 - [x] CSS: use relative unit